 Providing investigational medicinal product (IMP) to trial participants

-If a trial volunteer cannot attend a trial site, then delivery of IMP to a patient’s home is acceptable and no substantial amendment notification to the MHRA will be required.
+If a trial participant cannot attend a trial site, then delivery of IMP to a participant’s home is acceptable and no substantial amendment notification to the MHRA will be required.
 This applies to supply from the trial site or directly from the sponsor.

 Sponsors should do a risk-assessment and record this internally.